gracelang/language/website/GraceModules/io.md

 The *io* module can be imported using `import "io" as inout`, for any identifier `inout` of your choice.
 The object `inout` will then respond to the following requests.

 ```
+IoException -> ExceptionKind   // the parent of all IO-specific exceptions
 input -> FileStream        // returns stdin
 output -> FileStream       // returns stdout
 error -> FileStream        // returns stderr
 ask (question:String) -> String
 // asks `question` interactively, and returns the user's answer

+// In the Grace editor, the output and error streams write to the feedback window,
+// in black and in red, while reading from the input stream is equivalent to
+// ask "Input".
+These streams remain open even after executing their close methods.

 open (path:String, mode:String) -> FileStream
     // opens path in mode, which is one of the following: